JelenaQARakic/QA-Portfolio/Bug reports and improvements using Dev Tools.md

 **-** Recruiter is logged into the app

-\- Application is loaded in a web browser.
+\- The application is loaded in a web browser.

 \- Bootstrap JavaScript file is included in the project.